 SAP serves over 400,000 customers worldwide and has built one of the largest developer communities in enterprise software.
-For years, SAP development meant navigating dense toolchains: the Cloud Application Programming Model (CAP) for backend services, SAPUI5 (OpenAjax-based framework) and SAP Fiori elements for UX, the Mobile Development Kit (MDK) for mobile apps, and ABAP for legacy systems.
-In 2025, SAP made a coordinated move to bring MCP to this ecosystem — not via one generalist server, but four targeted servers, each covering a specific layer of the SAP development stack.
+For years, SAP development meant navigating dense toolchains: the Cloud Application Programming Model (CAP) for backend services, SAPUI5 (OpenAjax-based framework) and SAP Fiori elements for UX, the Mobile Development Kit (MDK) for mobile apps, and ABAP — the original SAP language running on hundreds of thousands of ERP and S/4HANA systems.
+In 2025, SAP made a coordinated move to bring MCP to this ecosystem, and at Sapphire 2026 (May 2026) they closed the final major gap by shipping an official ABAP MCP Server.
 Part of our Developer Tools MCP category.

-The headline finding: SAP is one of the most coordinated enterprise MCP adopters, with four official servers all released within weeks of each other in September 2025, all Apache-2.0 licensed, all maintained by SAP engineering teams.
-The UI5 MCP Server is the standout — the most mature of the four, actively maintained at v0.2.9, and designed to solve a concrete problem (UI5 API hallucination).
-The CAP server is early but architecturally sound.
-The Fiori server is experimental and narrower in scope.
-The MDK server is the most complete for its niche.
-SAP officially recommends using all four together.
+The headline finding: SAP is one of the most coordinated enterprise MCP adopters, with five official servers now covering the full SAP development stack.
+The UI5 MCP Server is the most mature of the open-source servers — actively maintained at v0.2.9, designed to solve a concrete problem (UI5 API hallucination).
+The CAP server is architecturally sound for CDS-model-grounded development.
+The Fiori and MDK servers cover their respective niches.
+And the newly GA ABAP MCP Server, bundled in ABAP Development Tools and powered by SAP’s own SAP-ABAP-1 foundation model, brings agentic capability to the language that runs most of the world’s SAP systems.
+SAP officially recommends running all five together.

 Overview

-All five servers are available on npm and compatible with Claude Desktop, Claude Code, Cursor, Windsurf, VS Code (Copilot), GitHub Copilot, and Cline.
+The four open-source servers are available on npm and compatible with Claude Desktop, Claude Code, Cursor, Windsurf, VS Code (Copilot), GitHub Copilot, and Cline.
 All use stdio transport.
+The ABAP MCP Server ships inside SAP’s ABAP Development Tools and integrates with Joule for Developers on SAP BTP.

 UI5 MCP Server — The Flagship